-Nettles come back every spring, green and tasty and stingy!
+Nettles come back every spring; they're green, tasty and stingy!
 They usually prefer to grow in rich soils, though not necessarily.
 My brother and I spent our youth falling in nettles on the farm we grew up on in North Wales, but by rubbing the stings with nearby dock leaves, we got rid of the bumps quickly enough.

-Nettles are full of goodness containing 10% protein more than any other vegetable?
-They contain very high levels of lots of different minerals such as magnesium and potassium and iron and years ago when women were prone to weakness and were 'faint' or 'fatigued' the humble nettle, dried, was used to brew her tea, to strengthen and revive her?
+Nettles are full of goodness containing 10% protein more than any other vegetable.
+They contain very high levels of lots of different minerals, such as magnesium, potassium and iron.
+Years ago, when women were prone to weakness and were 'faint' or 'fatigued', the humble nettle, dried, was used to brew her tea to strengthen and revive her.
 It was also brewed up as a tonic for the chronically ill.

 How to Make Nettle Soup

 - 2/3 chopped potatoes

 - half teaspoon chilli pepper

 - 1 white turnip

 - 1 tablespoon olive oil

 - Heat the oil, add the onion and ground chilli pepper and cook till onion is transparent.